makahype/superbot/README.md

 you can bind other senders to the results.

-4) Communicate with DOM: After all data has been gathered for an event and the server responses have been formatted (and saved if neededd) you will finally send the data to the dom in the form of html.
+4) Communicate with DOM: After all data has been gathered for an event and the server responses have been formatted (and saved if needed) you will finally send the data to the dom in the form of html.
 Here you will use the sb.s template functions which should make data to markup management easy and reduce browser repaints.